Best broker for Spanish investors

 Interactive Brokers — best overall for Spanish investors

-IBKR is the benchmark for European investors who want institutional-grade access without institutional fees.
-For Spain specifically, it ticks the most boxes.
+The benchmark for European investors who want institutional-grade access without institutional fees.
+For Spain specifically, it ticks the most boxes on custody, FX, and tax reporting quality.

 ✅ Strengths for Spain